ArchimedesFTW/opentrivia-frontend/README.md

 ```
 .\fetch-api.ps1
 ```
-The backend is currently set to `localhost`.
-If the backend is on a different location, you should modify the file.
+The backend is currently set to the cloud instance `https://trivia.dukebas.com/`.
+If the backend is on a different location (e.g. `localhost`), you should modify the file.

 **For Linux** run:
 ```